ankitects/anki-manual/src/studying.md

 When learning new cards, or when relearning cards that you have forgotten, Anki will show you the cards one or more times to help you memorize them.
 Each time is called a 'learning step'.
-By default there are two steps: 1 minute and 10 minutes.
+By default, there are two steps: 1 minute and 10 minutes.
 You can change the number of steps and the delays between them in the [deck options](deck-options.md#new-cards).